We’re a team of Yale graduates building a medical device to drive faster, safer concussion recovery.

 Concussion is, as the CDC writes, a “public health problem of large magnitude.”
 It affects more than 1.5 million Americans per year, ⅔ of whom are under 18.
 It costs the U.S. $17 B annually in direct and indirect medical costs.
 It can damage a child’s ability to play sports, study and socialize for months.

 Most concerningly, increased awareness of concussion has failed to spur improvement in treatment protocols.
-Today’s standard of care is rest: no light, no sound, no social interaction — instead, sit in a dark room and hope you recover.
+Rest was long the standard of care: no light, no sound, no social interaction — instead, sit in a dark room and hope you recover.
 Such treatment is demonstrably inefficient.
 Further, it’s unsafe: as there are no markers of recovery beyond subjective symptom reporting, more than 40% of patients are cleared for return to the playing field before they are ready, putting them at risk for further damage.

 Recent research has shown that, like a muscle, the brain must be exercised in order to recover most efficiently.
 If an athlete tears their hamstring, they won’t just sit in a chair and wait for it to recover: they’ll go to physical therapy and actively rehabilitate their leg.
 Similarly, exercising the brain through stimulation of vision and balance (the oculo-vestibular system) has been demonstrated to make concussion recovery four times faster than rest.
 To date, however, there are no good tools to standardize and streamline such rehabilitation.